 Meet Mother Amy

 Mother Amy joined us following service as the interim rector at St. Joseph’s Episcopal Church in Lakewood, Colorado, and as the Associate Priest for Family Ministry at St. John’s Episcopal Church in downtown Boulder.
 She has also served as Middle School Chaplain at Denver’s St. Elizabeth K-8 Episcopal School, the youth minister at St. Ambrose Episcopal Church in Boulder, and as a contract chaplain at St. Anthony Hospital in Lakewood.
-She is the current chaplain of the Standing Committee of the Episcopal Church in Colorado, having also served as their President and Vice-President; is a member of the diocesan Disciplinary Committee; and serves on the Board of Directors of TENS, The Episcopal Network for Stewardship.
+She is a former member of the Standing Committee of the Episcopal Church in Colorado, having served as President, Vice-President, and Chaplain; is a member of the diocesan Disciplinary Committee; and serves as the Vice President of the Board of Directors of TENS, The Episcopal Network for Stewardship.
 Prior to being called to ordained ministry, Mother Amy worked in healthcare education and non-profit development.
-She received her B.A. from The College of William & Mary and her Master of Divinity with Distinction from The Iliff School of Theology at the University of Denver, and holds certificates in Anglican Studies, Pastoral Theology and Care, and Interim Ministry.
+She received her B.A. from The College of William & Mary in Virginia, her Master of Divinity with Distinction from The Iliff School of Theology at the University of Denver, and holds certificates in Pastoral Theology and Care, Mental Health First Aid, Conflict Resolution, and Interim Ministry, among others.